Arackulele/GrimoraMod/README.md

 - JulianMods (xXxStoner420BongMasterxXx) for refactoring the code.

+- Ourochi Umbra for additional work

 ### Code

-- Arackulele for additional programming
+- Arackulele (thats me) for a large Chunk of the code

-- Kopie for some Bug fixes

-- Orochi Umbra for some code for the Ourobones Card

-- JulianMods (xXxStoner420BongMasterxXx) for a ton of the Code
+- JulianMods (xXxStoner420BongMasterxXx) for a ton of the Code, and general improvements

-**Note from BongMaster 2022-04-30**
-  - Due to the toxicity/negativity of the GrimoraMod server in regards to really any discussion that might be taking place, I'm going to be taking a hiatus from working on the mod.
-  - I personally have been private messaged from 6 different members in the server about ideas being not only shutdown, but aggressively attacked from other members in the server as well.
-I wanted to work on this mod as it was a great idea and to extend the Scrybe of the Dead even further, not deal with people who are unable to have a decent idea discussion or have no idea how to give constructive criticism.
+- JamesGames for the item manager and rewrite of the saving system

+- Kopie for some Bug fixes and challenges

 ### Artists

-- LavaErrorDoggo (LavaErrorDoggo#1564) for making the Original Act 2 Cards but in full Size Artwork

-- Bt Y#0895 for a ton of 2D Assets for the Mods
+- Bt Y#0895 for a ton of 2D Assets for the Mods, including almost all Cards ( special thanks for the item ideas )

-- Cevin_2006 (Cevin2006™ (◕‿◕)#7971) for additional Card art

- and some Challenge Skull Art
 - Lich Underling (Lich underling#7678) for additional Card Art

-- Anne Ghoul for some additional Card Art
+- Anne Bean for some additional Card Art

+- Cevin_2006 (Cevin2006™ (◕‿◕)#7971) for additional art

+- Catboy Stinkbug (Catboy Stinkbug#4099) for additional art

+- Amy (Amy#7082) for additional art

+- Gold for additional Art

+(Legacy) - LavaErrorDoggo (LavaErrorDoggo#1564) for making the Original Act 2 Cards but in full Size Artwork

 ### 3D Models

-- Pinks8n (Pink#5387) for making the Boss Skull Models , currently working on a full crypt 3D Model, etc
+- Pink (Pink#6999) for making the Boss Skull Models , Bone Lord Model, Walkable Crypt Model, Event Node Models and some Item Models

-- Catboy Stinkbug (Catboy Stinkbug#4099) for the Board Skull 3D Models and Wilted Clover Model
+- Catboy Stinkbug (Catboy Stinkbug#4099) for the Board Skull 3D Models, most of the Item Models, Node Board Models, Event Node Models etc

 - Draconis17#3692 for the new energy cells game object.